ioannismesionis/ioannismesionis.github.io/_posts/2024-07-06-recommender-systems-collaborative-filtering.md

 tags: [recommender-systems, python, collaborative-filtering, model-based, memory-based]
 ---

 The primary goal of a recommender system is to increase "product" sales.
-Recommender systems are, after all, utilized by merchants to increase their profits.
+Recommender systems are, after all, utilised by merchants to increase their profits.
 Although the primary goal of a recommendation system is to increase revenue for the merchant, this is often achieved in ways that are less obvious than might seem at first sight.

 # 1. The Goal Of Recommendation Systems